 Neurogenic Bladder Specialist in Enfield, CT

 If you struggle with frequent urination or urinary incontinence, you may have a condition called neurogenic bladder.
-At Pregenzer Urology in Enfield and Hartford, Connecticut, Gerard Pregenzer, Jr., MD offers comprehensive diagnostic testing and customized treatment for people with neurogenic bladders.
+Gerard Pregenzer, Jr., MD offers comprehensive diagnostic testing and customized treatment for people with neurogenic bladders at his offices located in Enfield and Hartford, Connecticut.
 Don’t wait to seek help for urinary problems because complications can develop without treatment.
-Schedule an appointment by calling one of the offices or using the online booking tool.
+Schedule an appointment by calling (860) 962-6600 or requesting an appointment online.

 What is a neurogenic bladder?